 ESTUDIO RF is located in Lima, Peru.
-We are dedicated to the research of the contemporary habitat and natural environments, in the Peruvian context, seeking to dissolve established limits between them.
+We are dedicated to the research of the contemporary habitat and natural environments in the Peruvian context, seeking to dissolve established limits between them.

-Our multidisciplinary team is conform by visual artists, architects, traditional artisans, performers, designers, actors and writers.
+Our multidisciplinary team is conformed by visual artists, architects, traditional artisans, performers, designers, actors and writers.
 We regard art as an open field that functions like a hub that establishes new relationships between nature and human activity.

 We aim to rebuild the continuity between natural landscape, art and architecture by reconnecting the current urban condition with the bodily experience of being free in the wilderness.
 We acknowledge fluidity and non-definition of the landscape; a wild and dynamic setting were everything coexists without visible hierarchy or law.